kasbench/globeco-security-service/cursor-log.md

 Actions:
 1. Added a Health Checks section to README.md, documenting the liveness, readiness, and startup endpoints, their purpose, and example Kubernetes probe configuration.
 2. Updated openapi.yaml to include /health/liveness, /health/readiness, and /health/startup endpoints, with response schemas and descriptions.

+# 2024-07-09: Request to add a GitHub Actions workflow for multiarchitecture Docker build and push to DockerHub.
+User will configure DOCKERHUB_USERNAME, DOCKERHUB_TOKEN, and DOCKERHUB_REPO secrets. -- Noah Krieger